-I sat down with James, our Head of Corporate Relationships, to find out more about the factors influencing a translation quote.
+We sat down with Jackie in Business Development to find out more about the factors influencing a translation quote.

 So what does a quote depend on?